Skip to main content

 Calendar providers — When you subscribe to a calendar feed or receive invites, the event data (dates, times, event titles) is transmitted to your calendar provider (Google, Microsoft, Apple, or whichever service you use).
 This is inherent to how calendar subscriptions work — your calendar app fetches the feed directly.
 We don't control what your calendar provider does with that data, and their own privacy policies apply.

-Hosting and infrastructure — Our service is hosted by [HOSTING PROVIDER].
+Hosting and infrastructure — Our service is hosted on Amazon Web Services (AWS), in their UK (London) region.
 Your data is stored on their servers.
 They process data on our behalf under a data processing agreement and do not use it for their own purposes.

 Plausible Analytics — Aggregated, non-personal usage data only.
 Plausible is hosted in the EU and does not receive any personal information.